MarkGATX/Weather-Dashboard/README.md

 Under the search box, a new button will appear with the name of the city you just searched.
 In the future you can simply click on that button to get weather information for that city.
 The page will keep a record of the last five cities you searched for.

+NOTE: There seems to be a problem with some international cities.
+A few don't return valid results and throw an error.
+If you see that error please try another city.

 ___